 There is "Keep Out" and then there is "Keep the @#$% Out":

 This business along Jefferson Avenue has several awesome examples of fire escapes and other architectural niceties:

 This ghost sign says "bowling alley" and you can tell by the shape of the building where the lanes were:

 If you are a fan of "flounder houses", I believe there are several examples in St. Louis Place.

 The flounder, sometimes called a half-flounder, is a house type which appears to be unique to St. Louis.
 The flounder is a narrow house, usually two or two and a half stories tall, and one or two bays wide.
 Entry was most often from the side elevation, which sometimes had a two-story gallery.
 Since these houses were exclusively working class homes, decoration was limited, confined to segmental arched windows and perhaps a corbelled cornice.
 Flounder houses were especially appropriate for dense neighborhoods, where space was at a premium.
 They were often constructed as alley buildings, sharing a lot with as many as two larger tenement buildings.
 Flounder houses can be found in the City's oldest neighborhoods, Old North St. Louis, Hyde Park and Soulard.
 Source

-Here are just a couple that I
+Here are just a couple that I think qualify as flounders:

 ^ That last one is a classic.
 Here's to a brighter future for all of St. Louis!